wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 == Changelog ==

+= 1.1.0 - 2014/09/16 =
+* Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster loading.
+* Feature - Convert all back end CSS to Sass.
+* Tweak - Remove dynamic inline style for quick view button is loaded from footer to reduce the query to database
+* Tweak - Added customized button style file for Sass

 = 1.0.5.3 - 2014/09/09 =
 * Tweak - Updated google font face in plugin framework.
 * Tweak - Tested 100% compatible with WP e-Commerce 3.8.14.3
 * Tweak - Tested 100% compatible with WordPress Version 4.0

 = 1.0.5.2 - 2014/06/23 =
 * Tweak - Updated chosen js script to latest version 1.0.1 on the a3rev Plugin Framework
 * Tweak - Added support for placeholder feature for input, email , password , text area types
 * Tweak - Convert Lifetime License to single site purchase with add sites at discount feature.